European Biosolutions Cases

 Biosphere

-Sustainability and innovation go hand in hand.
-The Italian company Biosphere can be that partner.
 Biosphere is a key player in the Italian industrial biotechnology sector and works as a technology platform, delivering deep tech along with research-based scaling facilities in which other companies can improve and test their products.
 Biosphere provides research and development along with scale-up services in the field of fermentation and industrial biotechnology, supporting customers and partners in the industrialization of their projects.
 Turning today’s chemical industry into a biobased one requires strong collaboration between scientists and the industry.
 Biosphere is a key facilitator in this collaboration.
+Biosphere is also known for its development of tailor-made enzymes and microorganisms for a variety of market sectors.

 Biotalys